siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 # Tabular Data ETL to NebulaGraph with dbt

 > How could we model data in Tabular sources and ETL it to NebulaGraph?
-This article demostrate us an end-to-end example doing so with dbt.
+This article demonstrates an end-to-end example of doing so with dbt.

 <!--more-->